 k is the number of phases driven up to the end of the transition cycle according to paragraph 3.2.4.4. of this annex.

-In the case that the interpolation method is applied, k is the number of phases driven up to the end of the transition cycle of vehicle L, nveh_L.

-For OVC-FCHVs, the considered phase j shall be the applicable WLTP test cycle only.
+<Justification> high possibility to mislead the incorrect value during in-service testingFor OVC-FCHVs, the considered phase j shall be the applicable WLTP test cycle only.

 4.4.
 Calculation of electric ranges

-For Level 1B

-The calculation of EAERp, where p is representing the city driving cycle, shall be excluded.
+<Justification> incorrect description, create unnecessary confusion.

 4.4.4.
 Equivalent all-electric range for OVC-HEVs